liamoconnor87/local_directory/README.md

 - As a User, I would like to be able to click on the email link on the business cards.

 - As a User, I would like to Register my business to the Local Directory Database.
-- As a User, when I am registering I would like a flash message to show if a username already exists on the databse.
+- As a User, when I am registering I would like a flash message to show if a username already exists on the database.
 - As a User, when I am registering I would like a flash message to show if the passwords don't match when I verify.
 - As a User, when I am registering I would like a flash message to show if an email already exists on the database.
 - As a User, when I am registering I would like a flash message to show if the emails don't match when I verify.